-Texture and flavour - Super creamy chocolate cheesecake with almond and peanut butter base.
+Texture and flavor - Super creamy chocolate cheesecake with almond and peanut butter base.
 The topping is just chocolate and milk ganache with swirls of natural peanut butter.

 Size - 1 square cheesecake of 8 inches (20 cm), cut into 16 pieces.

 Level - Easy.
-Don't let the fear of baking cheesecakes holds you back.
+Don't let the fear of baking cheesecakes hold you back.

 Lets Talk Ingredients